clinical-biomarkers/biomarker-backend-api/README.md

 ```

 The ordinal ID format is two letters followed by four digits.
 The ID space goes from `AA0000` to `ZZ9999`.

+This hash system combined with a MongoDB unique field index allows for scalable and fast ID assignments.